MercLogic/digital-literacy-project/README.md

-Here is the complete, final content for your **README.md** file[cite: 13].
+[cite_start]Here is the complete, final content for your **README.md** file[cite: 13].
 I have integrated your specific name, registration number, LinkedIn, and the Google Form link you just provided.

 Copy and paste the entire block below into your GitHub `README.md`: